kenstler/aws-ml-iot-lab/Challenge_1_ML_Cloud/README.md

 }
 ```

-Lastly, we need to get a copy of the Root CA file for server identity verification.
+Lastly, you need to get a copy of the Root CA file for server identity verification.

 change directory to /greengrass/certs.
 Enter this on your device to obtain a copy of the certificate: